 Just Get Started

-Spring has officially sprung and while some people are still knee-deep in snow and cold weather, no matter where you live you’re likely feeling a resurgence of energy to just get started!
+Spring has officially sprung and while some people were recently knee-deep in snow and cold weather, no matter where you live you’re likely feeling a resurgence of energy to just get started!

 Spring is one of my favorite seasons because it symbolizes new beginnings and not only the desire to set new intentions but to start actively pursuing them.
 Chances are, you’re feeling this way too and you’re ready to give your physical health the attention it’s been craving all winter.